 - Verifying the technical documentation

 - Registering a physical place for the Notified Body to receive samples of the device for inspection

 Imagine a medical device manufacturer from Canada who wishes to enter the EU market to sell pacemakers.
-To do so, they will need to obtain the CE marking and, consequentially, a European representative to verify their documentation inside Europe.
+To do so, they will need a European representative to address their documentation inside Europe.